createthis/createthis_vr_ui/README.md

 # Dependencies

 * Download the SteamVR Plugin from the Unity Asset Store.
 The example scene expect it to be at Assets/SteamVR.
 * If you want to use VRTK (not required) download VRTK via git and copy Assets/VRTK over.
+You will also need to add a `defineVRTK.cs` file with `#define VRTK` inside somewhere in the project.

 # NOTES